We are one of Britain's foremost public auctioneers of Medals and

 wearing CMG with 6 members of staff.
 With 14 pages of typed family

 Rare WW2 DSO group to Captain Neville Fearn

 Sherwood Rangers Yeomanry

-attributed to Capt Neville Fearn Sherwood Rangers Yeomanry will
+attributed to Capt Neville Fearn, Sherwood Rangers Yeomanry, realised

 Neville Fearn was commissioned 2nd Lieutenant in the Royal Armoured

 The Sherwood Rangers were some of the first ashore during D-Day

 landing on Gold Beach, where they were equipped with swimming DD

 Sherman Tanks, the infamous Duplex Drive tanks fitted with canvas